 At the reporting date, VHIL has no inforce policies and all claims are related to the run-off of previous years' policies.
-The Company's balance sheet consists predominantly of its investment in VitalityHealth Ltd ("VHL").
-The Company therefore no longer performs insurance transaction - besides the payment of claims.
+The Company's balance sheet consists predominantly of its investment in Vitality Health Limited ("VHL").

 A BUSINESS AND PERFORMANCE